 Your skin is your body’s largest organ, so it’s only right that you pay careful attention to it.
 Just as you might look after your heart or lungs, the skin needs looking after, and it’s important to know your skin if you are going to do this well.
-Everybody’s skin is different, so it’s vital to know your own skin and how it responds to different factors.

 The Anatomy of Your Skin

 There are three main layers of your skin – the epidermis, dermis and hypodermis.
 Each layer plays a different role in keeping your skin healthy and protecting what’s underneath your skin!

 · Epidermis – this is the outer layer of skin and it has a number of functions such as forming a protective barrier against irritants, allergens and pathogens, as well as attempting to prevent moisture loss.
 This layer of skin contains melanin which gives your skin its colour and protects you from harmful UV rays.

 · Dermis – this is the second layer of skin which is home to the sweat glands, oil glands and hair follicles.
 The dermis provides nutrients for the epidermis as well as the collagen that gives your skin elasticity.

 · Hypodermis – this is the innermost layer of skin which is mostly composed of fat.
 This is the layer that connects everything together, attaching the dermis to muscle.
 It is particularly important as it provides the insulation for the body as well as acting as an energy reserve.

 With all these important roles being held by your skin, it is clear to see how essential good skin care is.